 If you are pregnant, we also don’t recommend teeth whitening treatments.
 While it’s safe and reasonable to come in for regularly scheduled check-ups and dental appointment, it’s best not to use any unnecessary chemicals on your teeth while you are pregnant.
 After your pregnancy, it’s completely safe to come in for a teeth whitening solution to brighten up that smile.
 However, as a safety precaution, we would suggest waiting until after your child is born.

-If you would like to know more facts that affect your teeth whitening results, please call us at our office in the Redondo Beach and Manhattan Beach area.
+If you would like to know more facts that affect your teeth whitening results, please call us at our office in the Redondo Beach area.
 We can help schedule your teeth whitening appointment or consultation today.